Find it in FRM: Industries

 - that Frankfurt am Main is one of the 50 best start-up locations in the world?

-- that FRM has more than 90 research institutes in addition to the universities?
+- that FRM has 28 research institutes in addition to the universities?

 - that Frankfurt am Main is the world’s largest internet hub?

-Economic success is very evident in the metropolitan region of FrankfurtRheinMain and it needs qualified skilled workers.
+The Metropolitan Region of FrankfurtRheinMain, which is very successful on the economic front, needs qualified skilled workers.
 If you look for work here, you will most likely find a suitable job with outstanding career prospects.
 Below is a summary of the diverse industry clusters in FRM.

 The consulting sector offers knowledge-based services aimed at businesses, and the demand for qualified skilled workers with consultancy know-how is growing.
 The 50 most important consulting companies in the world are located in FrankfurtRheinMain.
-In total, there are more than 17,000 companies in the consultancy sector with almost 170,000 employees.
+In total, there are more than 17,000 companies in the consultancy sector with almost 225,000 employees.
 The proximity to the financial markets and the availability of office premises make FRM an attractive location.
 Alongside large international corporations, regional companies generally specialise in consulting services for local clusters, such as logistics, finance, and information and communications technology (ICT).
 A particularly large number of self-employed people work in this sector.
-As well as Frankfurt am Main and Wiesbaden, you will find a lot of consulting companies in the Taunus, for example in Bad Homburg or Oberursel.
+In addition to Frankfurt am Main and Wiesbaden, you will find a lot of consulting companies in the Taunus, for example in Bad Homburg or Oberursel.

 Logistics and Transport